meatballyun/GuildWeb/README.md

 ## Introduction

-This is a platform designed to address the need for recording various aspects of life, including nutrition planning and task goal setting.
+This is a platform designed to address the need for recording various aspects of life, including nutrition planning and mission goal setting.

 ## Features

 - Set daily nutrition goals and record ingredients, recipes, and daily meals.
 - Customize to-do items and set daily, weekly, and monthly goals.
 - Establish adventurer guilds to collaboratively achieve objectives.
-- Share ingredients, recipes, and tasks with other users.
+- Share ingredients, recipes, and missions with other users.

 ## Technical Details